FranklynRod/wealthit_client/README.md

 * Users can add and modify assets
 *  Users can add and modify liabilites
 * Users can calculate and save networth
+* Use of Context to pass users account data
 * Accessible navigation using keyboard

 ## API